ARM-software/CMSIS-Stream/Documentation/WritePython.md

 Now that we know how to compute a schedule and generate a C++ implementation, let's see how to describe the graph.

-The file `graph.py` is containing the Python code used to describe the graph.
+The file `graph.py` contains the Python code used to describe the graph.
 The first lines of the script are loading the node definitions and some standard definitions from the CMSIS-Stream Python package:

 ```python
 from cmsis_stream.cg.scheduler import *
 from nodes import *
 ```

 We need the definitions from the CMSIS-Stream Python wrapper to define the datatypes used by the nodes.
-By default only basic datatypes are provided : float32, int16 ...
+By default only basic datatypes are provided : `float32`, `int16_t` ...
 It is also possible to define a C struct datatype.

 The example is using `float`: